YETI-WU/openCV_Histogram-Contour-MatchShapes-Recognize/README.md

 ##Pipeline (draft)
 (still working on it. will be finished soon............................................)
-Read a Image from Figure or Video Capture
+### Read a Image from Figure or Video Capture
+cv2.imread(filename, flag)
+flag >0 Return a 3-channel color image.
+flag =0 Return a grayscale image
+flag <0 Return the loaded image as is (with alpha channel)
+alternative:
+    cv2.IMREAD_COLOR : Loads a color image.
+Any transparency of image will be neglected.
+It is the default flag.
+    cv2.IMREAD_GRAYSCALE : Loads image in grayscale mode
+    cv2.IMREAD_UNCHANGED : Loads image as such including alpha channel

-Turn into Gray Color Scale
+### Turn into Gray Color Scale
+cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)

 Threshold to remove Background
 Ommit 0 and 255 for Black and White Bacground

-Plot the Histogram of Image
+### Plot the Histogram of Image
+cv2.calcHist
 ![](images/Histogram_01_Sphere.png)